Pahiro/SuperSport2.bundle/README.md

 This plugin is not yet fully functional.

-Completed: Login & Authentication, Pull Channel List
+Completed: Login & Authentication, Pull Channel List, Get stream URL

-To Do: Get stream URL, Figure out a way to play DASH MPEG streams in Plex (No longer RTMP)
+To Do: Figure out a way to play DASH MPEG streams in Plex (No longer RTMP)

 SuperSport2.bundle
 =================